ColeFrancis/6502/README.md

 each update of the processor.

 ## Performance
 The core ran the test program ran at 81e6 instructions/sec or about 0.33GHz on a machine with an i7 3.2 GHz and 16GB of ram.

-The same program ran 70e6 instructions/sec or about 0.27GHz on a a Windows machine running WSL with an i5 1.0 GHz and 8GB of ram.

 ## Additional features

-Something about hardware interrupts
-Something about loading binary file into ram and ram into binary file
+Included ability to upload binary files in an extended core class.

 # Build